ThemeMountain/docs/source/_sartre/integrations/mailster.blade.md

 - `{copyright}`
 - `{can-spam}`

 Mailster supports many more variables, which are too specific to each WordPress installation for us to include in our email template.
-Please have a look at [their documentation](https://kb.mailster.co/tags-in-mailster/), to learn more about using variables in Mailster campaigns.
+[Learn more about using variables in Mailster campaigns &rarr;](https://kb.mailster.co/tags-in-mailster/)

 ---